KeanuPang/properly-favicon/README.md

 # properly-favicon

-Node.js middleware for serving a favicons by routing.
+Node.js middleware for serving favicons by routing.

 ## Usage